MaxineXiong/ImageAI-Flask-Apps/README.md

           <br><i>This GIF demonstrates the process of uploading an image, predicting objects in the image, and displaying the predicted objects with confidence scores.</i>
         </p>

-    - In the **Video Object Detection Flask Application**, you can upload videos and detect objects in them.
-The app will generate raw frame-level object data in CSV format that you can download.
-Additionally, it performs data analysis to provide insights on the detected objects in the video, such as the *average number of unique objects per frame*, *per second*, *per minute, per hour*, and *the total number of unique objects in the entire video*.
+    - In the **Video Object Detection Flask Application**, you can upload a video and detect objects in it.
+The app will generate raw frame-level object data in CSV format that can be downloaded, along with an output video where detected objects are highlighted with rectangles.
+Additionally, it performs data analysis to provide insights on the detected objects in the video, such as the *average number of unique objects per frame*, *per second*, *per minute, per hour*, and *the total number of unique objects in the entire video* depending on the length of the video.

         <p align='center'>
           <img src="./static/images/demo-video-object-detector.gif">